 Webinar & Course Frequently Asked Questions

 To access the recordings of your webinars you will need to be logged into the IIEI website.
-If you don't know your password, click on the "Request new password" tab your account page.
+If you don't know your password, click on the "Lost your password?" link on the account login page.
 You will then be sent an email with further information.

-To view your webinars at any time, you can login to the IIEI website and visit the "My Account" section of the site.
-Once in the "My Account" section, please click on the "My Courses" tab to access the webinar recordings.
+To view your webinars at any time, you can login to the IIEI website and once in the "My Account" section, please click on the "My Courses" tab to access the webinar recordings.

 To watch the presentation in full screen mode, select the icon with four arrows at the bottom right of the video (next to the HD icon).
 This will make the video fill your entire computer screen.